 These changes demanded a re-examination of the question of what Social Studies as a school subject was and should be.
 Until then, Social Studies had been defined as a subject in which "citizenship qualities are cultivated through the development of social understanding" (Utsumi 1971).
 This definition has remained constant since the introduction of Social Studies into the curriculum in 1947.
 The Courses of Study continue to maintain this definition.
-At the same time, in the revisions of the Courses of Study in 1989, Social Studies was abolished in the first two years of elementary school and in senior high school, being replaced by Life Environment Studies in elementary school and by Civics and combined History and Geography in senior high school.
+At the same time, in the revisions of the Courses of Study in 1989, Social Studies was abolished in the first two years of elementary school and in senior high school, being replaced by Life Environment Studies in elementary school.
 This reform has had a significant impact, playing a major role in leading to our current investigation of the nature and scope of Social Studies.